 Pre-Registration for the introductory battle is required online through the ticketing platform on the website.
 No onsite registration permitted.
-Battle's are one level-separated by age to the best of our ability for pairings.
-The battle is 1vs1 all styles, only one round, 45 seconds, hosted by DJ Leaps.
-Ticketing is on the website.
+Battle's are one level - separated by age to the best of our ability for pairings.
+The battle is 1vs1 all styles, three rounds, 30 seconds per round.
+Judges will select a winner at the end of each pairing.
+The battle is introductory in nature.